Trigger Finger

 What is trigger finger?

-Trigger finger is a very common condition seen at Hand Institute of Charleston.
+Trigger finger is a very common orthopedic condition.
 It is a painful (or sometimes painless) snapping or locking of the fingers or thumb.
 This occurs when the sheath around the tendon gets too tight and prevents the tendon from gliding smoothly with use.
 Picture fishing line getting hung up as it passes through the rings on a fishing rod.
-To get assessed and diagnosed with trigger finger in Mount Pleasant, visit the Hand Institute of Charleston.

 There are many potential causes of trigger finger, but in most cases the direct cause is unknown.
 Some issues that have been associated with trigger finger include: